-Notwithstanding any other provision of this chapter, dogs or cats impounded which appear to be suffering from rabies shall not be redeemed or adopted but shall be dealt with in accordance with General Statutes Chapter 130A. - F. Final disposition of all unclaimed animals shall be arranged for by the Animal

-Service Director.
-The Animal Services Director or designee shall retain sole authority to determine the final disposition of each animal in (its) custody once that animal becomes the property of the County of Henderson and shall not place any animal for adoption that is classified in this chapter as prohibited.

-G. The Animal Service Center will not adopt out any animal that demonstrates or has demonstrated aggressive behavior, or any animal that appears to be unhealthy.
+- (7) Fee Schedule for Impoundment/Adoption of Animals shall be established by the Board of Commissioners within the annual approved budget. - E. Suspected rabid dogs or cats not to be redeemed or adopted.
+Notwithstanding any other provision of this chapter, dogs or cats impounded which appear to be suffering from rabies shall not be redeemed or adopted but shall be dealt with in accordance with General Statutes Chapter 130A. - F. Final disposition of all unclaimed animals shall be arranged for by the Animal Service Director.
+The Animal Services Director or designee shall retain sole authority to determine the final disposition of each animal in (its) custody once that animal becomes the property of the County of Henderson and shall not place any animal for adoption that is classified in this chapter as prohibited. - G. The Animal Service Center will not adopt out any animal that demonstrates or has demonstrated aggressive behavior, or any animal that appears to be unhealthy.

 § 66A-15.
-Voluntary relinquishment of dog or cat animals.
+Voluntary relinquishment of animals.

-Owners wishing to relinquish dog or cat animals in their possession may do so by delivering the same to the Animal Service Center.
-Such dog or cat animals will be subject to the impoundment provisions set out in § 66A-14, except that no attempt to contact the owner is required.
+Owners wishing to relinquish animals in their possession may do so by delivering the same to the Animal Service Center.
+Such animals will be subject to the impoundment provisions set out in § 66A-14, except that no attempt to contact the owner is required.

-Owners must also affirmatively represent in writing
+Owners must also affirmatively represent in writing:

-- A. That he or she is the legal owner of the dog or cat animal; - B. That the owner permits the animal to be placed for adoption or humanely destroyed; - C. That the owner will indemnify and hold the Animal Service Center and County harmless for fees, by reason of destruction of, or placement for adoption of, said animal; and - D. That the owner transfers ownership of said animal to the Animal Service Center and releases the Department from any and all future claims with respect to said animal. - E. Reason for surrender for data collection purposes and to notify potential adopted owners of any significant problems.
+- A. That he or she is the legal owner of the animal; - B. That the owner permits the animal to be placed for adoption or humanely destroyed; - C. That the owner will indemnify and hold the Animal Service Center and County harmless for fees, by reason of destruction of, or placement for adoption of, said animal; and - D. That the owner transfers ownership of said animal to the Animal Service Center and releases the Department from any and all future claims with respect to said animal. - E. Reason for surrender for data collection purposes and to notify potential adopted owners of any significant problems.